plan-systems/design-docs/README.md

 The primary objective of PLAN's architecture and user interface is to simplify the complex nature of digital privacy and distributed systems using interactive visual idioms that blend into the user experience as seamlessly as possible.
 In most cases, it’s not particularly important to an end-user where exactly data resides, how it's served, or how encryption works — _but that it is intuitive and reliable_.

-Instead of a 2D-constrained and sandboxed web/browser experience, a PLAN user experiences their organization's structure and content spatially — _in real-time_ — through the [Unity](https://unity3d.com) graphics engine as it renders channels of information in virtual space, served by allied "community" nodes.
-These nodes implement PLAN's underlying channel and access control infrastructure and are built on a storage layer abstraction compatible with most [distributed ledger](https://en.wikipedia.org/wiki/Distributed_ledger) implementations.
+Instead of a 2D-constrained and sandboxed web browser experience, a PLAN user experiences their organization's structure and content through the [Unity](https://unity3d.com) graphics engine as it renders channels of information into virtual space.
+The client is served by one of the organization's peer-to-peer nodes, built on top of a storage layer compatible with existing [distributed ledgers](https://en.wikipedia.org/wiki/Distributed_ledger).

 Design goals:
 - Multiplatform: _Android, iOS, Linux, macOS, Windows_
-- User experience is 2D/orthographic, first person, isometric, or AR/VR
+- User experience is 2D/orthographic, first person, isometric, AR, VR
-- Peer-to-peer persistent storage abstraction compatible with distributed ledgers
+- Peer-to-peer [persistent storage abstraction](PLAN-API-Documentation.md#persistent-data-interface) compatible with distributed ledgers
-- Peer-to-peer "cloud" storage abstraction compatible with distributed storage systems
+- Peer-to-peer [cloud storage abstraction](PLAN-API-Documentation.md#cloud-file-interface) compatible with distributed storage systems
-- Pluggable content handling and rendering via GUI "adapters"
+- Pluggable content handling and rendering via [channel GUI adapters](PLAN-API-Documentation.md#channel-gui-adapters)
 - “Offline first” to allow work when only part of the network reachable
 - Access controls for the group as a whole or for individual channels or group members
 - Allow a community peer-host selected content for outside public consumption